 And I do have a lot of positive travel stories.
 Perhaps I have been a bit too focused on the negative side in the past few months.

 Here is a bit of background on the situation when this exchange all went down.
 I was in Oslo, Norway at the time.
-As ya’ll know by now, the only reason I was in that part of the world was to get to the northernmost city in the world.
+As ya’ll know by now, the only reason I was in that part of the world was to get to the northernmost city in the world — though there was no way I was going to be checking out Norway in the wintertime.
 Online, and in the guidebooks I had seen, people had said that I could get a bus from Oslo to Hammerfest — a long one, to be sure, but a direct bus.

 When I got to Oslo on a bus from Malmo, Sweden, I asked at the bus station about buying a ticket for the next day on that bus.
 Turns out that bus doesn’t exist anymore.
 Apparently, you can only go about half way up Norway via buses.
 This was a major problem.
 Getting this close and not making one of my (revised) travel goals was going to be really annoying.